nativeanish/Twitter-Dapp/README.md

- We call the mapping variable created in chapter 5 `hashtoindex` that takes a key as the hash of the tweet and makes a pair with the length of the tweets variable.
+ We call the mapping variable created as `hashtoindex` that takes a key as the hash of the tweet and makes a pair with the length of the tweets variable.
 Why do we create `hashtoindex` mapping variable?
-We will know in the next chapter.
+We will know in the next series.
 We named a variable `_temporaryTweet` that is a local variable and doesn't store in the blockchain network.
 The purpose of `_temporaryTweet` variable is to store the data of creating Tweet types.
 While we assigned the complete data respectively to the temporary Tweet variable we created and also pushed the temporary Tweet variable to the state variable `tweets`, we need to invoke the event Tweeting to make a Transaction log on this current Transaction.
-For that, we need to invoke by keyword `emit` following the event name define in chapter five called Tweeting by passing down the exact order of data.
+For that, we need to invoke by keyword `emit` following the event name define as `Tweeting` by passing down the exact order of data.
 At Last, we need to return true because we have successfully created a tweet in the `tweets` state array variable like database and made a Transaction Log on the Transaction block that a Tweet had been created so at then end we listed ```return true```.